Kong/docs.konghq.com/app/_hub/kong-inc/ai-sanitizer/overview/_index.md

    For example, the name `John` might be replaced with `Amir`.

-  * Custom patterns will be replaced with `CUSTOM{i}`.
+  * Custom patterns are replaced with `CUSTOM{i}`.
-  * For credentials, the string `#` with the same length as the original string will be used as a replacement.
+   * Credentials are replaced with a string of `#` characters matching the original length.

 ### Custom patterns

-You can introduce an array of custom patterns on a per-request basis.
+You can define an array of custom patterns on a per-request basis.
-Today we support regex patterns, and all fields are required (`name`, `regex`, and `score`).
+Currently, only regex patterns are supported, and all fields are required: `name`, `regex`, and `score`.

 The `name` must be unique for each pattern.